E09. Specialised women’s services

 Products

 A key part of the CRG’s work is the delivery of the ‘products’ of commissioning.
-These are the tools used by the 10 Hub Commissioning Teams to contract services on an annual basis.
+These are the tools used by commissioning teams to contract services on an annual basis.

 Service specifications

 Service specifications are important in clearly defining the standards of care expected from organisations funded by NHS England to provide specialised care.
-The specifications have been developed by specialised clinicians, commissioners, expert patients and public health representatives to describe both core and developmental service standards.
-Core standards are those that all funded providers should be able to demonstrate, with developmental standards being those which may require further changes in practice over time to provide excellence in the field.
+The specifications have been developed by specialised clinicians, commissioners, expert patients and public health representatives to describe service standards.

 The following service specifications fall within the scope of this CRG: